schubergphilis/mercury/docs/configuration.md

 --- | --- | ---
-Allow | Inbound	| will deny a client if non of the allowed rules matches the client header/ip Deny | Inbound	| will deny a client if any of the deny rules matches the client header/ip Add | Inbound/Outbound | Adds a header/cookie given match.
+Allow | Inbound	| will deny a client if non of the allowed rules matches the client header/ip Deny | Inbound	| will deny a client if any of the deny rules matches the client header/ip Rewrite | Inbound	| will rewrite a url based on urlmatch and urlrewrite Add | Inbound/Outbound | Adds a header/cookie given match.
 Only if it does not exist.
 Replace | Inbound/Outbound | Replaces a header/cookie/status code given match.
 Only if it exists.
 Remove | Inbound/Outbound | Removes a header/cookie given match Only if it exists